darkhelmet/verboselogging/posts/using-date-objects-with-ruby-ranges.md

 pre.
 ArchiveDate.new(2009,4,1)..ArchiveDate.new(2010,1,1)

-I’ll get a list of *ArchiveDate* objects, which are by extension *Date* objects, each one representing the first of the month.
+I'll get a list of *ArchiveDate* objects, which are by extension *Date* objects, each one representing the first of the month.
 So I get April, May, June, etc. Then I can loop through them and print out the required archive links in my sidebar.
 Much better than the old code!